-12.15 Link failure
+13.15 Link failure

-Where an audio or audio visual link fails, or there are other technological issues that prevent a member who is attending by link from participating in a meeting, that member must be deemed to be no longer attending the meeting.
+Where an audio or audio-visual link fails, or there are other technological issues that prevent a member who is attending by link from participating in a meeting, that member must be deemed to be no longer attending the meeting.

-12.16 Confidentiality
+13.16 Confidentiality

-A member who is attending a meeting by audio or audio visual link must ensure that the meeting's proceedings remain confidential during any times that the public are excluded.
+A member who is attending a meeting by audio or audio-visual link must ensure that the meeting's proceedings remain confidential during any times that the public are excluded.
 At such times, the Chairperson may require the member to confirm that no unauthorised people are able to view or hear the proceedings.

-13. Chairperson's role in meetings
+14. Chairperson's role in meetings

-13.1 Council meetings
+14.1 Council meetings

-The Mayor or Chairperson of the council or local or community board must preside at meetings of the council or board unless they vacate the chair for a part or all of a meeting.
-If the Chairperson is absent from a meeting or vacates the chair, the deputy Mayor/chair must act as Chairperson.
-If the deputy Mayor/chair is also absent the local authority members who are present must elect a member to be Chairperson at that meeting.
-This person may exercise the meeting responsibilities, duties and powers of the Mayor/Chairperson for that meeting.
-This provision also applies to committees and subcommittees.
+The Mayor must preside at meetings of the council unless they vacate the chair for a part or all of a meeting.
+If the Mayor is absent from a meeting or vacates the chair, the deputy Mayor must act as chairperson.
+If the deputy Mayor is also absent, the local authority members who are present must elect a member to be the Chairperson at that meeting.
+This person may exercise the meeting responsibilities, duties and powers of the Mayor for that meeting.